Biruk-Asmare/FIXME_Synchronize_with_Database/README.md

 The dataset files contain SATD comments identified from multiple snapshots of both SQL and NoSQL systems.
 It provides the comment location, and whether the comment is data-access or not.
 The datasets for all the research questions are derived from this raw dataset.

+#### SQL_projects_commit_time_stat.csv, NSQL_projects_commit_time_stat.csv, and combined_projects_commit_time_stat.csv

+Those files report the mean, standard devation and 95% confidence interval of commit time span for each SQL subject system, NoSQL subject system and the combination of the two respectively.

+#### Commit_time_analysis.ipynb
+This notebook shows how we generated the commit_time stats for our subject systems.

+#### Commit_time_distribution_plots.ipynb
+This R notebook shows the distribution of commit_time stats.

 ### RQ1

 This folder contains the analysis scripts and data for answering RQ1.